BrettWilsonDev/LP-Prototype-Py-Apps/README.md

 - Two-Phase Simplex

 ## pip packages used
+- glfw for windowing
-- imgui==2.0.0 for gui
+- imgui for gui
-- matplotlib==3.9.1 for graphical method ploting
+- matplotlib for graphical method ploting
-- pygame==2.5.2 for windowing
-- PyOpenGL==3.1.7 part of windowing and gui
-- PyOpenGL==3.1.7 part of windowing and gui
-- sympy==1.12 for mathematical preliminaries
+- sympy for mathematical preliminaries

 Install these packages using pip:
 ```bash